ClickHouse/ClickHouse/docs/en/operations/external-authenticators/ldap.md

 </yandex>
 ```

-Note, that now, once `my_ldap_server` is referred from `ldap` inside `user_directories` section, this LDAP server must be configured in the main `config.xml` file as described previously.
+Note that `my_ldap_server` referred in the `ldap` section inside the `user_directories` section must be a previously
+defined LDAP server that is configured in the `config.xml` (see [LDAP Server Definition](#ldap-server-definition)).

 Parameters:

 - `server` - one of LDAP server names defined in `ldap_servers` config section above.
   This parameter is mandatory and cannot be empty.
 - `roles` - section with a list of locally defined roles that will be assigned to each user retrieved from the LDAP server.
-  - If no roles are specified here or assigned during role mapping (below), user will not be able to perform any actions after authentication.
+  - If no roles are specified here or assigned during role mapping (below), user will not be able
+    to perform any actions after authentication.
 - `role_mapping` - section with LDAP search parameters and mapping rules.
-  - When a user authenticates, while still bound to LDAP, an LDAP search is performed using `search_filter` and the name of the logged in user.
-For each entry found during that search, the value of the specified attribute is extracted.
-For each attribute value that has the specified prefix, the prefix is removed, and the rest of the value becomes the name of a local role defined in ClickHouse, which is expected to be created beforehand by `CREATE ROLE ...` command.
+  - When a user authenticates, while still bound to LDAP, an LDAP search is performed using `search_filter`
+    and the name of the logged in user.
+For each entry found during that search, the value of the specified
+    attribute is extracted.
+For each attribute value that has the specified prefix, the prefix is removed,
+    and the rest of the value becomes the name of a local role defined in ClickHouse,
+    which is expected to be created beforehand by the [CREATE ROLE](#create-role-statement) statement.
   - There can be multiple `role_mapping` sections defined inside the same `ldap` section.
 All of them will be applied.
     - `base_dn` - template used to construct the base DN for the LDAP search.
-      - The resulting DN will be constructed by replacing all `{user_name}` and `{bind_dn}` substrings of the template with the actual user name and bind DN during each LDAP search.
+      - The resulting DN will be constructed by replacing all `{user_name}` and `{bind_dn}`
+        substrings of the template with the actual user name and bind DN during each LDAP search.
     - `scope` - scope of the LDAP search.
       - Accepted values are: `base`, `one_level`, `children`, `subtree` (the default).
     - `search_filter` - template used to construct the search filter for the LDAP search.
-      - The resulting filter will be constructed by replacing all `{user_name}`, `{bind_dn}`, and `{base_dn}`  substrings of the template with the actual user name, bind DN, and base DN during each LDAP search.
+      - The resulting filter will be constructed by replacing all `{user_name}`, `{bind_dn}`, and `{base_dn}`
+        substrings of the template with the actual user name, bind DN, and base DN during each LDAP search.
       - Note, that the special characters must be escaped properly in XML.
     - `attribute` - attribute name whose values will be returned by the LDAP search.
-    - `prefix` - prefix, that will be expected to be in front of each string in the original list of strings returned by the LDAP search.
-Prefix will be removed from the original strings and resulting strings will be treated as local role names.
+    - `prefix` - prefix, that will be expected to be in front of each string in the original
+      list of strings returned by the LDAP search.
+Prefix will be removed from the original
+      strings and resulting strings will be treated as local role names.
 Empty, by default.